gc5011/ggplotIntro/readme.md

     facet_grid(Income.group~continent)
 ```

 A further improvement would be make `Income.group` an ordered factor ie High Income > Upper middle income > Lower middle income > Low income.
 Then the grid would display income in the correct order.

+We could also look at the countries that had `NA` and see why there wasn't a match in the world bank data.
+Typically this might be a variation in the country name eg you could have something line "Democratic Republic Of the Congo" in one dataest and " Dem.
+Rep. Congo" in the other.

 # Resources